Choosing a good

-Going premium will give you additional features like custom heart rate zones, workout/race analysis and customised training plans.
+And for those wanting to get the most out of Strava, going premium will give you additional features like custom heart rate zones, workout/race analysis and customised training plans.

 It's compatible with Android and iOS devices, plus there's now an Apple Watch app to view data from your wrist.

 One of the most open and user friendly sports apps on the market, RunKeeper (now owned by Asics) tracks a host of sports outside of jogging.
-It's well laid out and easy to use, and has excellent apps for most wearable devices, and is the only member of the mainstream apps to work with the Sony SmartWatch 3 for phone-free tracking.
+It's well laid out and easy to use, has excellent apps for most wearable devices, and is the only one of the mainstream apps to work with the Sony SmartWatch 3 for phone-free tracking.

 Essential reading: Runkeeper tips and tricks

 Like Polar Flow, Polar Beat requires investing in one of its own heart rate monitor chest straps to get the best out of it.
-If you've already got one though, you can get more from your heart rate based running training as well as track runs using your phone's GPS.
+If you've already got one though, you can get more from your heart rate based running training, as well as track runs using your phone's GPS.